yousefvand/shellman-ebook/manuscript/ns/event.md

 Contains `event` related operations available via **event** namespace.
 There are two events supported by `Shellman`. `EXIT` and `CTRL+C`.
 Be careful about registering events multiple times.
 The last one you register takes control of what happens when event happens.
 If you have multiple things to do, move them all to a single function and register that function once.

-### exit
+### event EXIT

 If you need to run some commands before your script exits, you can put them in a function and call them everywhere your script may exits.
 But there is an easier way to do that.
-Register an `Exit` handler function and it would be executed when your script execution is finished:
+Register an `EXIT` handler function and it would be executed when your script execution is finished:

 ```bash
 # Exit event handler